katur/eegi/README.md

 ## Code

-The project is organized the standard [Django](https://www.djangoproject.com/) way, with almost all code in Python.
+The project is organized the standard [Django](https://www.djangoproject.com/) way, with most code in Python.

-HTML uses the
+HTML is in the
 [Django template language](https://docs.djangoproject.com/en/dev/topics/templates/).

 CSS is in [SASS](http://sass-lang.com/).
 Run